Larisa Selezneva: Figure skating career

 Selezneva trained in Leningrad (now Saint Petersburg).
 She was partnered with Oleg Vasiliev early in her pairs career but they split after three months.

 Selezneva and Makarov were paired together by their coaches in 1978.
 They won the World Junior Championships in 1980 and 1981.
 They then rapidly progressed in the senior ranks.
 In 1984, they won the bronze medal at the Sarajevo Olympics, which was the first major international competition for the pair.
 Selezneva, along with Makarov, was awarded the Medal for Distinguished Labor (1984).

 Armed with strong pairs skills and difficult side-by-side triple jumps, they won the silver medal at the 1985 World Championships in Tokyo, almost defeating the then-reigning World and Olympic champion team, Elena Valova / Oleg Vasiliev, also from the Soviet Union.
 Makarov broke his knee before the 1988 Winter Olympics and competed at the event with his knee in a cast and four pain-killing shots.
 They finished fourth at the event and won the bronze medal at the 1988 World Championships.
 They also won two European titles, in 1987 and 1989.
 They retired from competition in 1990.

-Selezneva / Makarov were one of the first pairs to regularly include side-by-side triple jumps in their programs.
+Selezneva and Makarov were one of the first pairs to regularly include side-by-side triple jumps in their programs.
 They were coached by Igor Moskvin.